-Smoothies are a terrific way to add a lot of nutritious ingredients to your diet.
-Here's my quick guide to making healthy smoothies at home!
+Smoothies are a quick way to add a lot of nutritious ingredients to your diet.
+They're so easy to make and they're kid-friendly too.
+All you need is a handful of ingredients, a blender, and about 5 minutes!
+Here's my quick guide to making delicious and healthy smoothies at home!